 Additionally, as consumers become uncertain about spending, many have turned to “buy now, pay later” options like Afterpay that offer the ability to offset more transactions and delay payments.
 There has been a widespread shift in the way consumers are buying, and how these shoppers are choosing to interact with brands.

-In recent years, countless brands have embraced subscription-based business models to appeal to consumers wanting access to new, exciting experiences and the latest and greatest products available.
+In recent years, countless brands embraced subscription-based business models.
+They appeal to consumers wanting access to new, exciting experiences and the latest and greatest products available.
 And as the economy changes drastically and more people are forced to stay at home, many subscription services are becoming more essential.

 Online and app-based workout subscriptions are keeping people active while they can’t go to the gym.
 Apps like Calm are helping people meditate and relieve stress during these uncertain times.
 And online education services are helping to keep kids busy while they’re at home from school with working parents.